xiix0/scam/README.md

-The better part of valor is discretion.
+The abuse of greatness is when it disjoins remorse from power.
-		-- William Shakespeare, "Henry IV"
+		-- William Shakespeare, "Julius Caesar"